rameshleela/LP/Proof/Agnt Cmp Name.md

 - Agent information is first priority.
 - If there is agency information is not available in the document we can take it as None Shown.

-**We need at least 2 fields to take agency details,**
+**We need at least 2 fields to take agency details**
-- Agency name with Address
+- Agency name with Address and with Zip code
 - Agency name with Phone number
 - Agency name with Fax number
+- Agency Address and Zip code

 **None Shown**
 - Only Agency name
 - Only Agent name
+- Agent name with zip code
-- Only phone number
+- Only Agent phone number
-- Only Fax number
+- Only Agent Fax number

 In the Fax page we can take agency details if the any of the agent details or matched in Fax page either phone number or address or agency name.